DecentricCorp/Lightrail-API-Docs/use-cases/stripe-split.md

 ## Introduction

 This document is a quick step-by-step guide to splitting a transaction between a Lightrail Card and Stripe.
-The focus will be on implementing this use-case by programmatically calling the Stripe and Lightrail API.
+The focus will be on implementing this use-case by programmatically calling the Stripe and Lightrail APIs.

 - For a more in-depth discussion of Lightrail value redemption, check out our guide to [Redeeming a Lightrail Value at Checkout](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/giftcode-checkout.md).
 - If you would like to learn more about Lightrail concepts, check out the section on Lightrail Object Model in the [Lightrail API Docs](https://www.lightrail.com/docs/).